Where Should Materials Never Be Stored

 In Garages Without Safety Measures

 Garages often double as storage rooms, but they lack the fire‑resistance and security needed for hazardous materials.
-In practice, a gasoline can left on a concrete floor can leak, creating a fire hazard, while a stack of cardboard boxes near a water heater can ignite.
+A gasoline can left on a concrete floor can leak, creating a fire hazard, while a stack of cardboard boxes near a water heater can ignite.
 If you must store items in a garage, use metal cabinets, keep them away from heat sources, and ensure the space has a smoke detector.

 Common Mistakes People Make